Hattix.co.uk PC Hardware Collection

 M: M key offers four PCIe lanes, SATA, and SMBus.
 NVMe SSDs use M key, though most of them would be quite happy with just two or even one PCIe lane at the attendant cost of performance.

-Slots rarely have multiple keys, but devices do.
+Slots should never have multiple keys, but devices do.

 A + E: Two PCIe lanes, USB2.0 and I2C.
 Typically used for WiFi or BlueTooth adapters, where bandwidth isn't that important.
 It basically allows an E-key device to fit in an A-key slot, since A-key offers a superset of E-key for most use cases.